CedricFaas/cedricfaas.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Masters Student at Saarland University
+subtitle: Master's Student at Saarland University

 profile:
   align: right